North Carolina Bradford Project

-First, I am entering all names and any information a person sends.
-While doing this, I make note of any documented information you specify and any estimated information (for instance, born between 1790-1795).
+- Secondly, I am entering all names and any information contributed information.
+While doing this, I make note of any documented information specified and any estimated information (for instance, born between 1790-1795).
 When I enter this information, I also note for every documented information and name who sent the information.
 I use this information so that if someone else sends the same line, I can put you in contact with each other.
 I also use the information so that if I dig up anything for your line, I'll know who to contact.

-Secondly, I have a TON of NC resources at my fingertips and have easy access to the state archives and aim to do research on the NC Bradfords on a regular basis.
+- Third, I have a TON of NC resources at my fingertips and have easy access to the state archives and aim to do research on the NC Bradfords on a regular basis, and while doing so, updating sources in the database.
 So far, I've found wills, marriages, land information, court records, and more.
 I make copies of all records I find and hopefully can fill in some missing information for you and make them available online through the database.

 Why is there a need for the project?

 - In the 1700s, there were about 5 David Bradfords in three counties of NC.& In the 1800s, there were about 10.

 - In the 1700s, there were about 13 Elizabeth Bradfords primarily in the Granville and Orange County lines.
 In the 1800s, there were about 8.

 - In the 1800s, there were about 13 George Bradfords in both northern and southern lines.

 - In the 1700s, there were about 6 James Bradfords in both northern and southern lines.
 In the 1800s, there were about 8.

 - In the 1700s, there were about 8 William Bradfords in all lines, in the 1800s, there were about 23!